nickrandolph/old-wpf-blog/10-MasterDetail/README.md

 In this post I will use a data source with the planets of the solar system: clicking on the name of a planet in the ListBox causes its picture and information to be displayed in a templated ContentControl.
 The ListBox plays the role of the master and the ContentControl presents the detail.

-In the resources section of the Window, I have an XmlDataProvider with the planet data and a CollectionViewSource with the Source property bound to the provider (for more information about CollectionViewSource see my previous post).
+In the resources section of the Window, I have an XmlDataProvider with the planet data and a CollectionViewSource with the Source property bound to the provider.
 Here is the markup for the ListBox bound to the CollectionViewSource:

 	<!-- master -->
 	<ListBox ItemsSource="{Binding Source={StaticResource cvs}}" DisplayMemberPath="@Name" Padding="5" Margin="0,0,5,0"/>